 The Compensation Committee grants annual cash incentive awards to our named executive officers, pursuant to annual award agreements under our Performance Incentive Plan for Covered Employees, to provide an incentive to executives to achieve financial goals that are tied to the current fiscal year, typically constant currency revenue and earnings per share, or EPS.
 The Supervisory Board sets revenue and earnings per share goals annually as part of our comprehensive strategic planning and budgeting process, and the Compensation Committee believes these goals are highly challenging yet achievable.
 The Compensation Committee sets the executive officers' target annual cash incentive levels based on its analysis of comparative data of our primary peer group and on our pay-for-performance philosophy.
 The Compensation Committee bases the annual cash incentives 50% on Vistaprint's achievement of full-year constant currency revenue goals and 50% on Vistaprint's achievement of full-year EPS goals determined by the Compensation Committee.
-For purposes of calculating these annual incentives, the Compensation Committee defines "constant currency revenue" as consolidated net revenue for Vistaprint and its subsidiaries for the fiscal year, adjusted to use the same currency exchange rates as set forth in Vistaprint's operations on a consolidated basis for the fiscal year, calculated in accordance with U.S. generally accepted accounting principles with some exclusions for income or expenses relating to several specific unusual events.
+For purposes of calculating these annual incentives, the Compensation Committee defines "constant currency revenue" as consolidated net revenue for Vistaprint and its subsidiaries for the fiscal year, adjusted to use the same currency exchange rates as set forth in Vistaprint's budget for the fiscal year.
+"Earnings per share" is defined as earnings per share, on a fully diluted basis for the results of Vistaprint's operations on a consolidated basis for the fiscal year, calculated in accordance with U.S. generally accepted accounting principles with some exclusions for income or expenses relating to several specific unusual events.